nhsengland/datascience/docs/our_work/data-linkage-hub/linkage-projects/better-matching.md

 tags: ['LINKAGE', 'PYTHON', 'PROBABILISTIC MODEL']
 ---

+This project aims at developing an alternative data linkage model to [MPS (Master Person Service)](./mps-handbook.md).

 [comment]: <> (The below header stops the title from being rendered (as mkdocs adds it to the page from the "title" attribute) - this way we can add it in the main.html, along with the summary.)
 #